-Federal funds, grants and support to states, counties and communities are based on population totals and breakdowns by sex, age, race and other factors.
-Waco benefits the most when the census counts everyone.
+Federal funds, grants and support to states, counties and communities are based on population totals.
+Waco and McLennan County benefit most when the census counts everyone.
 When you respond to the census, you help Waco gets its fair share of the more than $675 billion per year in federal funds spent on schools, hospitals, roads, public works and other vital programs.
 In fact, the founding Fathers thought this data was so important they mandated it as part of the Constitution.

 “Representatives and direct Taxes shall be apportioned among the several States which